SleepFoundation readers get the best price on GoodMorning.com Mattresses.

-The Apollo Mattress offers a medium feel that rates at a 5 on the 10-point firmness scale.
+The Apollo Mattress offers a medium firm feel that rates at a 6 on the 10-point firmness scale.
 This mid-range firmness can accommodate most sleepers regardless of their weight group and sleep position.

 A high-grade cover encases the bed.
 Known as PolarMAX, this fabric wicks away moisture while feeling cool to the touch for extra temperature regulation.